Facebook Twitter Instagram

 Cancellation due to rain

-You’ve probably heard the rumours, it does occasionally rain in London… The bad news is that the ceremony of the Changing of the Guard in London can be cancelled last minute without any notice due to bad weather.
+You’ve probably heard the rumours; it does occasionally rain in London… The bad news is that the Changing of the Guard ceremony can be cancelled at the last minute due to bad weather.
 If the ceremony is cancelled, it will not be rescheduled for a later time or date.
-However, in our experience it has to rain a lot for it to be cancelled, and a few raindrops won’t stop it from happening!
+However, in our experience, it has to rain a lot for it to be cancelled!
+A few raindrops won’t stop it from happening!

 Walking tours of the Changing of the Guard in London

-A great option is to join one of the walking tours of the Changing of the Guard.
-A tour guide will tell you about the history and curiosities of this fantastic ceremony, but you will also get the opportunity to walk alongside the Queen’s soldiers.
+A great option is to join one of the Changing of the Guard walking tours.
+A tour guide will go over the history and curiosities of this fantastic ceremony, and you may even get to walk alongside the King’s soldiers.
 There is also access to a platform where you will get a perfect view of the whole thing.

 ⇒ Find out more: Changing of the Guard Walking Tour